samuelbalogh/aws-cert-dva-c01/README.md

 - **Standard resolution**, with data having a one-minute granularity
 - **High resolution**, with data at a granularity of one second

+## AWS CodeCommit

+### Notifications

+You can trigger notifications in CodeCommit using AWS SNS or AWS Lambda or AWS CloudWatch Event Rules

 ## AWS CodePipeline